greg4shaw/PacMen-Exercise/README.md

 ## Description

 A basic project to create a moving PacMan through the use of 4 images.
-The project also requires the PacMan to change direction when reaching the end of the screen.
+The project requires the PacMan to begin packing when it is launched and the project also requires the PacMan to change direction when reaching the end of the screen.
+WARNING: He will keep packing as long as you keep watching.

 ### Features